FatalistError/guns3d-core/README.md

 D: there's not textures, or any guns excluding one used for testing.
 E: no docs.

-This is not a finished mod, and furthermore I expect that you respect that fact, and do not berate me about it.
+This is not a finished mod, and furthermore I expect that you respect that fact, and do not berate me about it on discord.

 Here's how to test-
-guns.lua has the testing gun, it should have essentially the entire API (exlcuding what I could have missed) It's name is "guns3d:m4a1" it takes 50r and 30r mags, the 30r mag can use both acacia and regular wood it can do this at the samae time
+guns.lua has the testing gun, it should have essentially the entire API (exlcuding what I could have missed) It's name is "guns3d:m4a1" it takes 50r and 30r mags, the 30r mag can use both acacia and regular wood (it tracks the bullet definitions)

 for ammo, it's important creative is off.